Characteristics of Effective School Teams

 - Regularly gathers information from and disseminates information to the school community about student health, engagement, and integrity, and encourages cross-stakeholder dialogue about this information.

-- Holds meetings at least quarterly to review and push forward the action plan.
+- Holds meetings at least monthly to review and push forward the action plan.

 - Involves all stakeholders at each stage of the change process.

 - Pilots discrete, incremental changes rather than trying to do too much all at once.
-Changes are based on the school community’s needs and are known from research to improve engagement, health and/or academic integrity.
+Changes are based on the school community’s needs and are driven by research-based best practices known to improve student engagement, well-being and/or academic integrity.

 - Evaluates results of incremental changes before deciding to institutionalize reforms.